Tai-Rocha/tainaweb_en/content/blog/br_election_idhm/index.markdown

 ---
-title: "What do votes data from the Northeast and North say?"
+title: "What do the data say?"
 subtitle: "A wise vote"
 excerpt: "Brazil: Presidential Elections 2022"
 date: 2022-10-24